Ross on Wye Angling Club rules and guidance for Coarse Angling.

 Should any member see a swan in distress call Swan Aid on 07763 424892.

-Members must keep a record of their visits and record them either in the Salmon Log at the Weirend hut or via text or recorded message with the Clubs Recorder.
-Height of water and general conditions along with any sightings are appreciated.
+Members must keep a record of their visits and record them either in the Salmon Log at the Weirend hut or via text or recorded message with the Clubs Recorder, Trevor Hyde.
+Details of the river level and general conditions along with any sightings are appreciated.

 Anglers are permitted on the water one hour before sunrise and must leave the water no later than one hour after sunset according to Meteorological Office data.